Payroll for your company doesn’t have to be an impossible task. If you’re looking to learn how to do payroll yourself, you have some options.

 Payroll processing trusted by thousands.

-Summary: Low cost but time consuming and prone to errors.
+Summary: Doing your company’s payroll on your own costs less, but is time consuming and prone to errors.

 If you’re tax savvy, you may be able to take on a DIY approach to paying your employees.
 But given all the payroll mistakes you can make (and nasty fines you can incur as a result), make sure you’re completely comfortable with everything you need to do before you dive in.